MJoergen/nexys4ddr/mandelbrot/README.md

 wr_en_o   : out std_logic;
 ```

-This module instantiated a configurable number of 'column' modules (ideally 240
+This module instantiates a configurable number of 'column' modules (ideally 240
 instances, one for each DSP).
 It keeps track of which columns are currently
 calculating, and whenever a column is idle, a new job is sent to this column.

-## Priority encoder
+A separate scheduler module is used to send jobs to the different column
+modules.
+Currently, the scheduler operates in a round-robin fashion.
+This
+potentially may give a delay up to 240 clock cycles before an idle column is
+given a job.
+With 640 jobs, the maximum delay is about 1 ms, assuming the
+columns operate at 150 MHz.
+This delay is negligible.